DesuDes/string-format/README.md

 ![Tests](https://github.com/DesuDes/string-format/actions/workflows/node.js.yml/badge.svg)

- This is a string interpolation library inspired by the Angular Framework.
+ This is a string interpolation library inspired by how [Angular](https://angular.io/guide/interpolation) embeds an expression into a formatted string.

 ## Installation